newhavenio/code-of-conduct/README.md

 ## Contact info

 Feel free to contact any of the NewHaven.io board members at any time.
-You’ll likely get a faster response on Slack or Discord than by email.
+You'll likely get a faster response on Slack or Discord than by email.

 - Henry Quinn | @henry | henry@newhaven.io
 - Jenn Nolte | @Jenn Nolte she/her | jenn@newhaven.io